WilliamKinzig/WordCounter/README.md

 _-another for actually searching the string of words._

 #### SPECS
+-get word to count

+-get paragraph to check

--put the given string into an array
+-put paragraph into an array

 -create loop to go through the array